Japanese has three ways to say "to be," at least when expressing existence.

 ある shows existence of inanimate objects

-いる shows existence of animate objects
+いる shows existence of things that move on their own

 くもがある。